USS Princeton (1843): Machinery

 Princeton was the first ship with screw propellers powered by an engine mounted below the waterline to protect them from gunfire.
 Her two vibrating lever engines, designed by Ericsson, were built by Merrick & Towne.
 They burned hard coal and drove a 14 ft six-bladed screw.
 Ericsson also designed the ship's collapsible funnel, an improved range-finder, and recoil systems for the main guns.

 Guns

 Twelve 42 lb carronades were mounted within the ship's iron hull.

 Ericsson had also designed the ship to mount one long gun.

-The gun, a smooth bore muzzleloader made of wrought iron, was built by Mersey Iron Works in Liverpool, England.
+The gun, a smooth bore muzzleloader made of wrought iron, was built by the Mersey Iron Works, in Liverpool, England.
 It could fire a 225 lb, 12 in shot 5 mi using a 50 lb charge.
 Its revolutionary design used "built-up construction", placing red-hot iron hoops around the breech end of the weapon, which pre-tensioned the gun and greatly increased the charge the breech could withstand.
-Originally named "The Orator" by Ericsson, Stockton renamed it the "Oregon gun."
+Originally named "The Orator" by Ericsson, Stockton renamed it the "Oregon gun".
 It was shipped to the United States in 1841, where it was tested, reinforced to prevent cracks, and proof-fired more than 150 times.